tommiahonen/ais-simulator/README.md

 A simple AIS server simulator.

-Build with mvn clean install, this creates a fat jar with embedded Tomcat.
+Build with mvn clean install, this creates a fat jar with embedded Payara Micro Enterprise server.

-Run with java -jar target/ais-simulator.jar, server listen to port 8040.
+Run with java -jar target/ais-simulator-microbundle.jar.

-Currently hardcoded to work with this csv: wget ftp://ftp.ais.dk/ais_data/aisdk_20190513.csv
+After that open http://localhost:8080/ in your web browser.
+This will display the "AIS-simulator admin page" where you can do the following:

+* select which .csv datafile AIS-simulator should use when it is running
+* upload new .csv datafiles to the simulator
+* start, stop and pause the AIS-simulator
+* select which nth value the simulator should use when it is running

+Please note: You can only start up the AIS-simulator from the admin page after you have first done the follwing:

+1. uploaded at least one .csv datafile to the AIS-simulator server
+2. selected which datafile the AIS-simulator should read from when it is running.

+Both of these things you can do from the AIS-simulator admin page at http://localhost:8080/.

+You can access the OpenApi of the AIS-simulator server

+CSV datafiles can be downloaded using from ftp://ftp.ais.dk/ais_data/ using e.g. the [FileZilla client](https://filezilla-project.org/).